aeternity/protocol/contracts/sophia.md

   Map.from_list(m : list(('k, 'v))) : map('k, 'v)
 ```

-### Builtins
+### Built-ins

 #### Account interface

-To spend tokens from the contract account to the account "to" you call the `Chain.spend` function.
+To spend tokens from the contract's implicit account to the account "to", you
+call the `Chain.spend` function.
+The amount is in eto Aeons:
 ```
 Chain.spend(to : address, amount : integer)
 ```